All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Three peptides have emerged as particularly promising for gut health: BPC-157 (Body Protection Compound), KPV (Lys-Pro-Val), and VIP (Vasoactive Intestinal Peptide).
 Each works through distinct pathways to support gastrointestinal healing, but choosing the right one depends on your specific condition, symptoms, and treatment goals.

 We analyzed clinical research, mechanism of action, patient outcomes, and practical considerations to help you understand which peptide might be most effective for your gut inflammation concerns.
-FormBlends, a physician-supervised telehealth clinic, offers all three options with comprehensive medical oversight and personalized dosing protocols.
+FormBlends, a physician-supervised telehealth clinic, offers all three options with thorough medical oversight and personalized dosing protocols.

 Comparison Factor BPC-157 KPV VIP